The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 ## System Overview

 This project is a custom-designed watch built around the ATmega328P-MU microcontroller and RV-3028 real-time clock.
 The design integrates timekeeping, display, battery charging, audio output, user input, and USB programming onto a single PCB.

+I made this because I a) wanted a portable programmable device, b) to show off what I programmed to my freinds easily and c) so I can at some point code some assembly in Opcode Studio (something I am making).
+Besides, I needed a watch anyways.

 The watch is designed as a self-contained embedded system with all peripherals integrated directly onto the board.